 Thunder Bay River Restoration Group is clearing the downed trees on the river to ensure paddlers can navigate.
+They are also installing mile marker signs firefighting efforts as well as river safety rescue efforts, sharing Green Township's airboat.
+Training occurs at the local schools with Long Rapids and Wilson Townships to educate children on safety.
+The Alpena County Parks Commission reviews and makes recommendations concerning countyowned park facilities.

-They are also installing mile marker signs along the river.
+along the river.
 In case of emergency, these mile marker signs will assist rescue personnel.